iamseki/pulsar-key-shared/README.md

 # Pulsar GO client example

-Example using pulsar as message broker for ordering processing scenario.
+Example using pulsar as message broker for ordering processing scenario with key shared subscription.